|Responsible Administrator:||Office of the Provost|

-Academic misconduct involves deception to improve a grade, earn course credit, or complete a degree.
-It includes cheating, plagiarism, inappropriate acquisition or provision of information, conspiracy to cheat or plagiarize, lying about academic work, stealing academic materials, and unapproved multiple submissions of assignments.
+Academic misconduct involves deception to improve a grade, earn course credit, complete a degree or create an unfair academic advantage for oneself or disadvantage to another in the academic community.
+It includes but is not limited to cheating, plagiarism, inappropriate acquisition or provision of information, conspiracy to cheat or plagiarize, lying about academic work, stealing academic materials physically or electronically, and unapproved multiple submissions of assignments.

 Who Needs to Know This Policy